Adi Da: Adidam

 Adidam refers to both the organization of Adi Da's devotees and the religion he taught.
 The organization, or church, founded initially in 1972, went by many earlier names, including the Dawn Horse Communion, the Free Communion Church, the Laughing Man Institute, the Crazy Wisdom Fellowship, the Way of Divine Ignorance, and the Johannine Daist Communion.
-Adi Da's devotees recognize him to be a spiritual master who is the Avataric incarnation of the "Bright", or Conscious Light itself.
+Adi Da's devotees recognize him to be a spiritual master who is the avataric incarnation of the "Bright", or Conscious Light itself.

-Many aspects of Adidam presuppose an Indian view of divinity, accepting the concepts of karma, reincarnation, chakras, etc. It employs many Sanskrit terms and concepts.
+Many aspects of Adidam presuppose an Indian view of divinity, accepting concepts such as karma, reincarnation, chakras, etc. It employs many Sanskrit terms and concepts.
 God, or the divine, is seen as a principle and energy, a consciousness that predates creation but is not a willful creator itself.

 Adidam was also suggested to have increasingly resembled the Hindu tradition of bhakti yoga.
 The Oxford Handbook of New Religious Movements noted that "[w]hile acknowledging his debts to both Advaita Vedanta and Buddhism, Adi Da asserted the originality of his own religious teaching".
 The practice of Adidam is defined by its emphasis on a devotional relationship to Adi Da, whom followers see as an enlightened source of transcendental spiritual transmission capable of awakening others to seventh stage divine realization.
 Adi Da's followers often refer to him simply as "Beloved".
 While devotion to Adi Da and the study of his teachings are the primary features of Adidam, other specified practices are also prescribed, including the study of other religious texts, physical exercises, regulation of sexuality, and a raw vegan diet.
 In his book The Aletheon, Adi Da described the mysterious appearance of the Avatar from his childhood in this way: "Something in the super-physics of the universe makes it possible for the divine conscious light to avatarically incarnate as an apparent human individual, for the purpose of bringing others into the sphere of divinely enlightened existence".

-Adi Da said that after his death there would not be any further teachings or "revelations", and that his message was complete.
+Adi Da said that after his death, there would be no further teachings or "revelations," and that his message was complete.
 His artwork, writings, and the religious hermitages and sanctuaries "empowered" by his presence are to remain as expressions of his teaching and being.
 He was emphatic that no individual assert themselves as his representative or heir.

 While the primary spiritual center of the church is Naitauba Island, Fiji, there are two officially designated ashrams, or "sanctuaries", belonging to Adidam in the United States, with another in Europe, and another in New Zealand.
-Followers of Adidam have been ambitious and prolific in their dissemination of Adi Da's books and teachings; however, the church is estimated to have remained more or less constant at approximately 1,000 members worldwide since 1974, with a high rate of turnover among membership.
+Followers of Adidam have been ambitious and prolific in disseminating Adi Da's books and teachings; however, the church is estimated to have remained approximately 1,000 members worldwide since 1974, with a high rate of turnover among the membership.